MyUnisoft/node-partners-sdk/docs/api/compta/firm/users.md

 # Users
 📢 Get/fetch the list of users.

-Physical persons should not be confused with users.
+Users should not be confused with physical persons.
 A user can be a physical person but the reverse is not necessarily true.

 From a technical point of view, a user is first and foremost someone who has access to the MyUnisoft solution (and more specifically to the firm).